NukeManDan/wasi-demo/README.md

 - [ ] How to compose wasm components into common packaged interace with ONLY wit file?
 So no need for dummy crate to target that wit... issues with wasm-tools needing existing wasm file AFAIK.
 Could you target a dummy "(component)" wat file? ...
 NO as you must set the imports and exports explicitly...
 How to make that simple?
   - MAYBE you use `wasm-tools component wit` to generate the interface in wasm THEN compose from that and deps?
     - Report need `wasm-tools component wit` to accept multiple wit files to look for interfaces etc.
+  - Workspace issue? example calculator does NOT use one, and not top level crate.
 - [ ] How can you get _safe_ rust by calling into Wasm components?
 IIUC this is imposssible to guarantee, must be unstafe FFI (and why use have CABI bindings)... so need best practices.
 Maybe one could "decompile" rust from wasm?

 ## Notes: